Miami Reporters to Know: Top Tech Reporters

 Written by Marely Arias

-Miami’s tech ecosystem is flourishing as local entrepreneurs, startups, and founders continue to innovate and others flock to the Southeast.
-What was considered a trend in 2020 is no longer a moment in tech; it is a movement.
+Miami’s tech ecosystem has flourished after local entrepreneurs, startups, and founders innovate and others flock to the Southeast.

-Update: We recently interviewed many of the influencers driving the movement – including Mayor Francis Suarez of Miami and Mayor Daniella Levine Cava of Miami-Dade County.
+PRO TIP: We interviewed many of the influencers driving the movement, including Mayor Francis Suarez of Miami and Mayor Daniella Levine Cava of Miami-Dade County.
 Check out the videos here.

 The community of Miami tech reporters spotlights homegrown talent and identifies growing companies within our sector.
 That includes coverage of Carve clients like hybrid venture capital fund and angel investor network Florida Funders (recognized as the top VC in the Southeast region), next-generation hospitality brand Sextant Stays, and home improvement delivery platform, iDrop